 The standard stop operation only supports root modules; implying only entire applications can be stopped.
-See the "Application Start" on page 4-6.
+See the Section 4.3.3, "Application Start".

 Oracle provides versioning support, allowing you to stop a specific version of an application.
 The stop operation does not modify the application configuration.
-See "Version Support" on page 4-9.
+See Section 4.4.4, "Version Support".